Prisjakt/feed-specification/docs/types-of-feeds/pull/file-formats/xml.md

 #### Priority When Parsed

-If multiple fields with the same name but different namepaces exist, the field will be parsed with the following priority:
+If multiple fields with the same name but different namespaces exist, the field will be parsed with the following priority:

 1. `pj:` first eg. `<pj:some_field>100 SEK</pj:some_field>`
 1. `g:` second eg. `<g:some_field>100 SEK</g:some_field>`